bodo-ai/Bodo/docs/docs/integrating_bodo/data_visualization.md

 # Data Visualization {#data_visualization}

+[!NOTE]
+> This is an experimental feature and may not function as intended in all scenarios.
+Please share any feedback or issues encountered for further improvement.

 Bodo supports Matplotlib visualization natively inside JIT functions.
 This page specifies the supported Matplotlib APIs and classes.
 In general, these APIs support all arguments except for the restrictions